FAQ

 What is 枝丫2 about?

-Zhang Laoban, the quiet proprietor of a hutong bookstore and a member of a secret group opposed to the 树, experiences old wounds and unwelcome challenges when his sandtimer - a gift from his late wife used in the group’s meetings - disappears.
-With the help of his new assistant, Yang Zhuli, Zhang Laoban becomes a reluctant detective, co-traveling with loss - of innocence, of loved ones, of independence, and with the intentional loss of the 树 - as he seeks the location and return of the sandtimer.
+Zhang Laoban has worked hard to build a quiet life of principle after enduring hardships in his youth, then losing his wife and daughter in a traffic accident.
+In his seventies and deeply introspective, Zhang Laoban is the proprietor of a hutong bookstore and a member of a secret group opposed to the 树.
+Zhang Laoban has cut most of the tree from his body with his own knife.
+When his sandtimer - a gift from his late wife used in the group’s meetings - disappears, Zhang Laoban finds himself in anguish from old wounds he thought were scars.
+With the help of his new assistant, Yang Zhuli, Zhang Laoban becomes a reluctant detective, navigating complex relationships with hutong locals, co-traveling with loss - of innocence, of loved ones, of independence, and with the intentional loss of the 树 - as he seeks the location and return of the sandtimer. (枝丫2 is a work in progress.)

 Have you ever been to China?